 Vincent D. Foster has been a member of the Board of Directors since 1998.
-He has served as Senior Managing Director of Main Street Mezzanine Fund, L.P. (and its predecessor firms), a venture capital firm, since 1997.
-Mr. Foster is also a director of U. S. Concrete, Inc. and Carriage Services, Inc. Mr. Foster holds a J.D. degree and is a Certified Public Accountant.
+He has served as Senior Managing Director of Main Street Capital Partners, LLC (and its predecessor firms), a venture capital firm, since 1997.
+Mr. Foster is also a director of U. S. Concrete, Inc., Carriage Services, Inc. and Team Industrial Services, Inc. Mr. Foster holds a J.D. degree and is a Certified Public Accountant.

 Bernard Fried has been a member of the Board of Directors since March 2004.
-He has been an independent consultant to the financial and software services industries, including serving as an advisor to the board of Citadon, Inc., a software services provider, since November 2003.
-Mr. Fried served as Chief Executive Officer and President of Citadon, Inc. from 2001 until November 2003, Principal Vice President and Program Manager of Bechtel Business Services, a shared services operating unit of Bechtel Group, Inc., an international engineering and construction firm, from 2000 until 2001, and Chief Financial Officer and Managing Director of Bechtel Enterprises,

-Inc., a financing and development subsidiary of Bechtel Group, Inc., from 1997 until 2000.
-Mr. Fried holds a M.B.A. degree.
+He has served as Chief Executive Officer and President of Siterra Corporation, a software services provider, since May 2005.
+From November 2003 until May 2005, he served as an independent consultant to the financial and software services industries, including as an advisor to the board of directors of Citadon, Inc., a software services provider.
+Mr. Fried served as Chief Executive Officer and President of Citadon, Inc. from 2001 until November 2003, Principal Vice President and Program Manager of Bechtel Business Services, a shared services operating unit of Bechtel Group, Inc., an international engineering and construction firm, from 2000 until 2001, and Chief Financial Officer and Managing Director of Bechtel Enterprises, Inc., a financing and development subsidiary of Bechtel Group, Inc., from 1997 until 2000.
+Mr. Fried holds a Bachelor of Engineering degree and an M.B.A. degree.

 Louis C. Golm has been a member of the Board of Directors since July 2002 and from May 2001 until May 2002.
 He has been an independent consultant and senior advisor to the telecommunications and information management industries since 1999.
-Mr. Golm serves as a director of Kirusa Inc. Mr. Golm holds a Master of Science in Management degree and a M.B.A. degree.
+Mr. Golm serves as a director of Kirusa Inc. Mr. Golm holds a Master of Science in Management degree and an M.B.A. degree.

-Worthing F. Jackman is a director nominee.
+Worthing F. Jackman has been a member of the Board of Directors since May 2005.
 He has served as Executive Vice President - Chief Financial Officer of Waste Connections, Inc., an integrated solid waste services company, since September 2004 and served as its Vice President - Finance and Investor Relations from April 2003 until August 2004.
-From 1991 until April 2003, Mr. Jackman held various positions with Deutsche Bank Securities, Inc., an investment banking firm, most recently as a Managing Director, Global Industrial and Environmental Services Group.
-Mr. Jackman holds a M.B.A. degree.
+From 1991 until April 2003, Mr. Jackman held various positions with Deutsche Bank Securities, Inc., an investment banking firm, most recently serving as a Managing Director, Global Industrial and Environmental Services Group.
+Mr. Jackman holds an M.B.A. degree.

-Bruce Ranck is a director nominee.
+Bruce Ranck has been a member of the Board of Directors since May 2005.
 He has served as Chief Executive Officer of Tartan Textile Services, Inc., a healthcare linen services provider, since August 2003.
 Mr. Ranck also has been a partner with Bayou City Partners, a venture capital firm, since 1999.
 From 1970 until 1999, he held various positions with Browning-Ferris Industries, Inc., a provider of waste management services, most recently as Chief Executive Officer and President.
-Mr. Ranck serves as a director of Dynamex Inc.
+Mr. Ranck is also a director of Dynamex Inc.

 Gary A. Tucci has been a member of the Board of Directors since 1998.
-Mr. Tucci joined Potelco, Inc., a gas, telecommunications and power infrastructure services provider and now a subsidiary of Quanta, in 1975 and has served as Chief Executive Officer since November 2002 and served as President from 1988 until November 2002.
-He is a member of the Joint NECA/International Brotherhood of Electrical Workers Apprenticeship and Training Committee as well as the National Labor Relations Board.
+Mr. Tucci joined Potelco, Inc. (Potelco), a gas, telecommunications and power infrastructure services provider and now a subsidiary of Quanta, in 1975 and has served as Chief Executive Officer of Potelco since November 2002 and served as President of Potelco from 1988 until November 2002.
+He is governor of the Northwest Line Constructors Chapter of NECA, and he is a member of the Joint NECA/International Brotherhood of Electrical Workers Apprenticeship and Training Committee as well as the National Labor Relations Board.